inkerrors/inkerrors/README.md

  # FOR PT.
-16, he/it only, no label. and i'm genderqueer
+17, it/he enby

-also, check my carrd out
+also, check my straw page out lolzies